microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserManager.md

 # Set-EntraBetaUserManager

-## SYNOPSIS
+## Synopsis
-Updates a user's manager.
+updates a user's manager.

-## SYNTAX
+## Syntax

 ```
 Set-EntraBetaUserManager -ObjectId <String> -RefObjectId <String> [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Set-EntraBetaUserManager cmdlet update the manager for a user in Azure Active Directory (AD).
+the Set-EntraBetaUserManager cmdlet update the manager for a user in Azure Active Directory (AD).

-## EXAMPLES
+## Examples

 ### Example 1: Update a user's manager
 ```